fugerit-org/fj-doc-quickstart/index.md

 ## Quickstart for fj-doc project (Venus)

-*Version : 0.3.5.9 (fj-mod-quickstart version is always the fj-doc version used)*
+*Version : 0.5.0 (fj-mod-quickstart base version is always the fj-doc version used)*

 *Date : 2021-03-22*